ode2020/IMD-Codelabs/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 .
 Codelab 4.5: RecyclerView <br>
-> The week 7 codelab is about creating a RecyclerView to display a long scrollable list of items(words in our example).
+> The RecyclerView App is created to display a long scrollable list of items(words in our example).
 RecyclerView is an important concept in nowadays because it does require to create a whole bunch of data set, it allows to initialize just a few items/words the recycle them. <br>
 >>- In our case, this  Recyclerview App allows to tap a word then see it marked as *clicked*. <br>
 >>- Again, when we tap the Floating Action Button, a new word is added. <br>